openwallet-foundation-labs/identity-credential/README.md

 gradle appengineDeploy
 ```

 The above command will create a link to a live website.
-Then, navigate to the file identity-credential/wwwverifier/src/main/java/com/google/sps/servlet/ServletConsts.java, and replace the following fields with your website URL:
+Then, navigate to the file identity-credential/wwwverifier/src/main/java/com/google/sps/servlet/ServletConsts.java, and replace the following field with your website URL:

 ```
     public static final String BASE_URL = "<YOUR_WEBSITE_URL>";
-    public static final String ABSOLUTE_URL = "<YOUR_WEBSITE_URL>/request-mdl";
 ```

 ## Reference Applications